rtCamp/blank-theme/README.md

 4) Removed some unnecessary saas files and folder which are shipped with underscore theme.

-5) Css fixes in underscore and helpful css classes.
+5) Css fixes, in underscore and helpful css classes.

 6) Some helpful php functions.